thomas-5/Gated-SSL-Feature-Fusion-for-HGR/README.md

 # Gated Self-Supervised Feature Fusion for Label-Efficient Hand Gesture Recognition

 This repository explores a label-efficient approach that combines spatially structured ViT features learned by self-supervised methods with instance-discriminative CNN features.
 The core idea is a two-stream fusion architecture that leverages attention from a ViT to localize the hand and guide a second stream that extracts complementary features.Our work investigates whether self-supervised learning features can provide label-efficient hand gesture recognition on OUHANDS.
 The repository ships production-ready pipelines for our proposed model and visualization tooling.
+You can find the report paper [here](report.pdf).

 ## System Highlights